dario-greco/Forecasting/README.md

 # Forecasting Challenge

 This repository includes my submission to a graduate forecasting competition held at UW.
 The task involved developing forecasting models for five different real-world time series.
-Each scenario posed unique challenges in time series modelling and validation.
+Each scenario was a unique challenges in time series modelling.

 Scenario 5 (Pollution Forecasting) was selected as a winning submission.
 I used dynamic harmonic regression (mostly) to capture complex seasonal patterns.